hantsy/quarkus-sandbox/docs/jakarta-data.md

 void delete(Post post);
 ```

-To get a pageable result, use `Page` as result type, and set `PageRequest` as one of parameters.
+To return a pageable result, use `Page` as result type instead which accepts parameter type to indicate the result data type.
+And set `PageRequest` as one of the method parameters.

 ```java
 @Find